FabCat2018/Final_Year_Project/README.md

 * Web App Wireframe Design
 * Original dataset used for recommender system: Amazon_Video_Games_Ratings.csv

+***Source code can also be accessed at***: https://github.com/FabCat2018/Final_Year_Project

 ***As the system is an un-deployed web app, follow the instructions below to run the system***

 **How to Setup the Project**
 * Extract the ZIP file's inner folder to the desired location
 * (Optional) Create a virtual Python environment
     * Install Anaconda (https://docs.anaconda.com/anaconda/install/)
-    * Run the following commands in the folder where the content was extracted, using the Anaconda shell:
+    * Run the following commands in the folder directly containing manage.py using the Anaconda shell:
         * `conda create --name <name> python=3.7`
         * `conda activate <name>`